Efficient photon-pair emission from a nanostructured resonator and its theoretical description: Experiment

 Fig.~\ref{fig:ExpSim}(a) compares the experimentally measured coincidence rates as a function of the knife-edge position with the corresponding simulated results.
 The blue points represent the normalized experimental counts obtained using the BF centered at the degenerate wavelength, while the red points correspond to measurements without the BF.
 The data are fitted using an error function of the form $\mathrm{erf}(x/m)$, where $x$ denotes the knife-edge displacement and $m$ characterizes the slope of the dependence.
 This fitting model is justified by the fact that coupling into the SMF effectively selects an approximately Gaussian spatial profile of the SPDC emission.
 The resulting fits are shown as solid blue and red curves for the two measurement conditions.
 The obtained values of the experimental slope \(m\) are: \(m_{\text{red}} = (0.69 \pm 0.03) \text{ mm}\); \(m_{\text{blue}} = (0.49 \pm 0.06) \text{ mm}\).

 An equivalent procedure is applied to the simulated data.
-To account for realistic experimental conditions, Eqs.~(\ref{eq:pair_rate}–\ref{eq:overlFactor}) are extended to include photon collection through a lens and coupling into the SMF.
-To this end, we model the fiber mode by a Gaussian profile \(\phi(\mathbf{r}) = \frac{1}{\sigma \sqrt{\pi}} \exp\!\left(-\frac{|\mathbf{r}|^2}{\sigma^2}\right),\) where the mode radius $\sigma$ is determined by the parameters of the fiber used in the experiment.
-The detected photon-pair count rate is calculated as
+To account for realistic experimental conditions, Eqs.~(\ref{eq:TPA}–\ref{eq:overlFactor}) are extended to include photon collection through the lens and the SMF.
+The complete simulation of the SMF and its parameters are reported in Supplementary Material Section 8.

-where the variables entering the prefactor~$\mathcal{C}$ have been omitted for brevity.
-The integration runs only within the angles allowed by the NA of the lens.
 The corresponding fit results are shown as shaded regions indicating the $95\%$ confidence intervals, demonstrating good agreement between experiment and simulation.
-The obtained parameters of the simulated curves are \(m_{\text{red}} = (0.76 \pm 0.02) \text{ mm}\); \(m_{\text{blue}} = (0.51 \pm 0.02) \text{ mm}\).
-They are in a good agreement with the parameters of the experimental points fit.
+The obtained parameters of the simulated curves are \(m_{\text{red}} = (0.75 \pm 0.04) \text{ mm}\); \(m_{\text{blue}} = (0.55 \pm 0.04) \text{ mm}\).
+They are in good agreement with the parameters of the experimental fit.
+For better details on how the knife-edge is simulated, see Supplementary Material section 9.
 The insets of Fig.~\ref{fig:ExpSim}(a) display the corresponding 3D and polar far-field distributions of photon-pair rates, computed by accounting for the finite NA of the collection optics and the SMF used in the measurements.
 These insets highlight the slightly different far-field angular distributions associated with the degenerate and broadband photon-pair contributions.